ETP in Textile Industry

 Microfiltration

 This is an electric machine bigger in size by which filtration of water is done.
-The sludges that are literally failed to collect from the sludge recycle tank are collected here by this machine.
-This removes all the sludges from water and collects them in a bag that is easily visible and recyclable.
+The sludge that is literally failing to be collected from the sludge recycle tank is collected here by this machine.
+This removes all the sludge from the water and collects it in a bag that is easily visible and recyclable.

 Sludge Treatment